ProjFall2025/Team3/README.md

 # Knowtes

 ## \#WhatTheSheet?!?!??

 ### By Michael Brukson, Anthony Nosoff, and Michael Tesis

 ## Our Mission

-Have you ever listened to a song and thought to yourself, *man!
-I'd love to play that myself!*<br>
+We want to make it easier for everyone to get sheet music, without having to transcribe it themselves.<br>
-Well, we have, and we want to make it easier for everyone to generate the sheet music behind your favorite audio.
+_Especially_ if they dont have the skillset to do so, making music as a whole more accessible.

 ## Our Target Audience

 ## Main Features

-1. Model for recognizing and splitting instruments in a audio
+1. Converting user provided audio into sheet music for a detected/specified instrument.
-2. Model for determining rhythm in audio
+2. Seeing the most recently transcribed audio.
-3. Model for determining frequency in audio
+3. Seeing all past sheet music per user.
-4. UI for uploading audio
+4. Being able to follow other users registered on the site.
-5. Backend for processing audio
+5. Seeing all the users who transcribed a specific song.
-6. Output with appropriate sheet music
+6. Seeing all the transcriptions for an instrument.
-7. User element: seeing past uploads
+7. Exporting transcribed sheet music in multiple formats (PDF, MIDI, MusicXML).
-8. User element: exploring and following other users
+8. Commenting and rating transcriptions to provide feedback and improve accuracy.

 ## Preliminary Development Plan

 ### Research & Analysis

 - How you’ll refine user needs and study competitors.

 ### Design – UI/UX considerations

 - (layout, navigation, accessibility, etc.).

 ### Development

 - Front-end and back-end technologies you would use.

 ### Testing

 - How you’ll test usability, performance, and security.

 ### Launch & Maintenance

 - Strategy for release and ongoing updates.

 ## Functional requirements

 - Database that stores the following:
 - ...
 - Backend (using Node.js)

 ## Non-functional requirements

 - External API
 - Internal API

 ## Non-functional choices

 - React Frontend
 - Postgresql

 ## Project Description

 Knowtes is a music recognition software.
 Users can upload an mp3 file or a wav file and the software will give the user the transcribed sheet music for that song.
 Alternatively, users may also request a song's transcription via its name directly; upon which the software will make an external API call for that song.

 ## Project Structure